-Because the CPU16 always operates in supervisor mode (FC2 = 1), it does not use address spaces 0 to 3.
+The CPU16 always operates in supervisor mode (FC2 = 1); it does not use address spaces 0 to 3.

-The SIM chip select circuits can be programmed to respond to the type of memory access: CPU space, user space, supervisor space, or user/supervisor space.
+The SCIM chip select circuits can be programmed to respond to the type of memory access: CPU space, user space, supervisor space, or user/supervisor space.
 Refer to SECTION 7 CHIP SELECTS for more information.

-5.7 System Interfacing Examples
+5.7 System Interfacing Examples with External Chip Selects

-This section provides examples of interfacing the MCU to 8- and 16-bit memory devices.
+This section provides examples of interfacing the MCU, with a fully-expanded external bus (and the DSACK0 pin present on the chip), to 8- and 16-bit memory devices.
 For purposes of illustration, the examples that follow decode EBI signals externally.
-In practice, it is more efficient to use SIM chip selects for most applications.
-For configurations using SIM chip selects, refer to 7.11 Interfacing Example with Chip Selects.
+In practice, it is more efficient to use SCIM chip selects for most applications.
+For configurations using SCIM chip selects, refer to 7.12 Interfacing Example with SCIM Chip Selects.

-5.7.1 Connecting an 8-Bit Device to the MCU
+5.7.1 Connecting an 8-Bit Memory Device to the MCU